 It’s important not to become too jaded – Basingstoke is still a relatively prosperous and comfortable place to live.
 But like the Anvil’s visual presence, the town seems to be held back by big decisions taken decades ago.

 Historian Rupert Willoughby has described promised footbridges across the Ringway that were never built.
-A popular Edwardian lido found itself cut off by the new road, and fell into disuse.
+A popular swimming baths found itself cut off by the new road, and fell into disuse.
 As a keen cyclist, I know it’s like a giant moat you have to work out how to cross.
 Having failed to move on from its utopian vision of the motor age, Basingstoke seems disastrously ill-equipped for a low-carbon future, unless big changes happen soon.

 But when it comes to the overhaul of the town’s historic centre, Willoughby positively seethes.
 ‘Basingstoke had all the charm and individuality of a Farnham or a Wallingford’, he writes.
 ‘It needed investment, and a certain amount of sympathetic development.
 It did not need to have its heart cut out.’